How do I find my computer name for Remote Desktop on Windows 10 and 11?

 How to find PC name for Remote Desktop on Windows 10, 11 [2 options]

-PC name is the prerequisite to remotely control a PC from another PC via RDP.
+When you use Remote Desktop Connection to connect remote desktop, PC name is necessary.
 Here in this post, we provide you with two easy options on how to find name of computer for Remote Desktop on Windows 10, 11.
+Or you can use a simple remote access app to connect without finding the PC name

 Option 1.
 Get the PC name via the Command Prompt